Papatheodorou-Group/CATD_snakemake/README.md

 ## Overview <a name="overview"></a>

-The CATD pipeline is a benchmarking pipeline meant to facilitate the assessment of cell-type deconvolution methods(29 now) across different simulation scenarios in a standardised way.
-It also allows the deconvolution of real bulk samples with many user-unput parameters so that users can deconvolute their own in-house data following our proporsed guidelines.
+The CATD pipeline is a benchmarking pipeline meant to facilitate the assessment of cell-type deconvolution methods (29 now) across different simulation scenarios in a standardised way.
+It also allows the deconvolution of real bulk samples with many user-unput parameters so that users can deconvolute their own in-house data following our proposed guidelines.
 The pipeline includes:
 * Pseudobulk generation methods that allow to create diverse bulk samples and compare deconvolution methods across different scenarios.
 * 17 normalization methods implemented in the pipeline for the normalization of the input single-cell reference and the (pseudo)bulk samples
 * 4 transformation methods implemented
-* 9 DE tests for the selection of marker genes from single-cell reference data(Seurat)
+* 9 DE tests for the selection of marker genes from single-cell reference data (Seurat)
 * 29 deconvolution methods
 * 7 metrics to assess the results when we test deconvolution methods on pseudo-bulks or when ground truth proportions from real data are available.

-For more details check our [preprint](https://www.biorxiv.org/content/10.1101/2023.01.19.523443v1):
+For more details check our publication in [Bioinformatics Advances](https://doi.org/10.1093/bioadv/vbae048):

-Vathrakokoili Pournara, A., Miao, Z., Beker, O. Y., Brazma, A. & Papatheodorou, I. Power analysis of cell-type deconvolution methods across tissues. http://biorxiv.org/lookup/doi/10.1101/2023.01.19.523443 (2023) doi:10.1101/2023.01.19.523443.
+Vathrakokoili Pournara, A., Miao, Z., Beker, O. Y., Brazma, A. & Papatheodorou, I. CATD: a reproducible pipeline for selecting cell-type deconvolution methods across tissues https://doi.org/10.1093/bioadv/vbae048 (2024) doi:10.1093/bioadv/vbae048.

 ## Repo contents <a name="repocontents"></a>